-On this day (Feb 2) in 1996 on the world's greatest dancers Gene Kelly passed away.
-The singer, actor, dancer was most famous for his roles in hit movies such as "Singing in the Rain" and "An American in Paris" the Irish American was extremely proud of his Irish roots.
+On this day, August 23, 1912, in Pittsburgh, Pennsylvania, on of the greatest dancers of all time Gene Kelly was born.
+The singer, actor, and dancer, most famous for his roles in hit movies such as "Singing in the Rain" and "An American in Paris", was extremely proud of his Irish roots.

 Eugene Curran "Gene" Kelly was born in Pittsburgh to an Irish Canadian father and an Irish German mother.
 It wasn’t until much later in life that he was issued an Irish passport, which made him extremely proud, according to his wife.